 Chapter At A Glance

-Esther risks entering the king’s presence, receives favor, prepares a second banquet, and Haman’s pride drives Him to build the instrument of His own downfall.
+Esther risks entering the king’s presence, receives favor, prepares a second banquet, and Haman’s pride drives him to build the instrument of his own downfall.

 Esther 5 is covenantally significant because Esther begins the dangerous mediation that will lead to the preservation of the Jews.
 The covenant people remain under the decree of death, but their representative in the palace now has access to the king.
 Haman’s rage against Mordecai continues the anti-covenant hostility introduced in chapter 3, while Esther’s favor signals the providential path by which deliverance will unfold.

 Esther 5 does not directly proclaim the gospel, but it sharpens gospel categories.
 A condemned people needs access, mediation, favor, and deliverance.
 Esther’s approach to the king is risky and granted by favor, but Christ’s mediation is greater.
-Through Jesus, believers have access to God not because a human king extends a scepter but because the Son gives Himself on the cross and rises from the dead.
+Through Jesus, believers have access to God not because a human king extends a scepter but because the Son gives himself on the cross and rises from the dead.

 Haman’s gallows also prepares a reversal pattern that helps readers recognize how God overturns evil.
 At the cross, human wickedness did its worst, yet God made that very place the triumph of salvation.